ahmedgoharhussain/SayaClass/readme.md

 	- Hello World example in html.
 	- Hello World example in JavaScript in Chrome browser (intro to variables) HW - Create a website about something you’re interested in.

 2) Intro to Programming w/ JavaScript 		-Variables, types, assignment, conditionals, loops), Arrays
 		- Methods.
 		- Revisit web development to create content that changes based on user input on website.
- Capstone: students create chest sheet for common Javascript operations ( iterate
+ Capstone: students create chest sheet for common Javascript operations ( iterate through array, reverse array, reverse string, fizz buzz)
+(Can show the built-in functions for some of these after).

 3) What do programmers do? - Intro to Algorithms 2 weeks.
 		- Sorting and Searching (Visual demonstrations)